 4. Store yeast in the freezer

-Since the pandemic has made yeast scarce, I bought a 1-pound bag of yeast that is now stored in my freezer, and so far so good.
+When the coronavirus pandemic made yeast scarce, I bought a 1-pound bag that is now stored in my freezer, and so far, so good.
 I’m sure I’ll be using it for years to come since I don’t use a lot of yeast in baking.

-If you’ve been unable to find yeast, you might be able to substitute sourdough starter or baking soda plus lemon juice, as we detail in “9 Never-Fail Recipe Substitutions for When You Can’t Get to the Store.”
+If you’ve been unable to find yeast, you might be able to substitute sourdough starter or baking soda plus lemon juice, as we detail in “9 Ingredient Substitutions to Save You a Trip to the Store.”

 5. Refrigerate flours